globulus/easyflavor/README.md

 ### ViewModel Support

-If your Flavorable class extends [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel), you can inject it via the **flavoredViewModel** property delegate:
+If your *@Flavorable* class extends [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel), you can inject it via the **flavoredViewModel** property delegate:

 ```kotlin
 @Flavorable